×

 Think about this; you go to the doctor and he says you need an emergency operation, but you don’t have any money to pay for the operation.
 In this situation, the only thing you can do is take out a loan to pay off your operation.

-3. Save for a down payment on your dream home
+3. Saving towards a down payment for your home or your car.

 In an ideal environment, having a culture of saving can prevent unnecessary debts, contribute to increased investments that in turn helps to grow the economy, increase incomes and ultimately increases savings further.